-The best place to see Seals in the Otways is at Marengo Reefs Marine Sanctuary.
+The best place to see Seals is at Marengo Reefs Marine Sanctuary.
 Please note that access to the reef is permitted only on Little Henty Reef (closest to the shore).
 Access to the outer reef is restricted and is for management purposes only due to the Australian Fur Seals programs.

 Did you know the platypus is one of only two egg laying mammals?

 The Paddle with the Platypus canoe tour operates daily from Lake Elizabeth, this guided tour will allow you to discover Australia’s most elusive animal

 Melba Gully, located near Lavers Hill records some of the highest rainfalls in the state, the result of which is this ancient mossy covered forest filled with giant trees and ferns.

 Visit Melba Gully at night to see hundreds of tiny pinpricks of light gleaming and twinkling in the dark forest creating a magical effect.
 During the 9-month larval stage, the glow worms live in damp, dark places throughout the Otways, such as the soil banks and overhanging ledges along the walking tracks in Melba Gully.
 Bring a torch but avoid shining it directly at the glow worms, as they 'turn out the lights' when disturbed.
 Glow worms can also be spotted at Maits Rest Rainforest Walk and Kennett River (Grey River picnic reserve).